Utah Valley hosts Tarleton State after Williams’ 27-point game - WTOP News

 Orem, Utah; Thursday, 8 p.m.
 EST

-BOTTOM LINE: Tarleton State faces the Utah Valley Wolverines after Lue Williams scored 27 points in Tarleton State’s 75-64 win over the Stephen F. Austin Lumberjacks.
+BOTTOM LINE: Tarleton State plays the Utah Valley Wolverines after Lue Williams scored 27 points in Tarleton State’s 75-64 victory over the Stephen F. Austin Lumberjacks.

-The Wolverines have gone 7-2 in home games.
-Utah Valley has a 4-9 record in games decided by at least 10 points.
+The Wolverines are 7-2 in home games.
+Utah Valley ranks fifth in the WAC at limiting opponent scoring, allowing 70.8 points while holding opponents to 43.5% shooting.

-The Texans are 8-3 in conference games.
-Tarleton State scores 71.5 points and has outscored opponents by 4.6 points per game.
+The Texans are 8-3 against WAC opponents.
+Tarleton State ranks seventh in the WAC with 12.7 assists per game led by Emmanuel Innocenti averaging 2.8.

-Utah Valley scores 68.7 points per game, 1.8 more points than the 66.9 Tarleton State allows.
-Tarleton State averages 5.2 made 3-pointers per game this season, 1.5 fewer made shots on average than the 6.7 per game Utah Valley allows.
+Utah Valley is shooting 42.1% from the field this season, 1.3 percentage points lower than the 43.4% Tarleton State allows to opponents.
+Tarleton State has shot at a 44.7% clip from the field this season, 1.2 percentage points higher than the 43.5% shooting opponents of Utah Valley have averaged.

-The Wolverines and Texans square off Thursday for the first time in WAC play this season.
+The Wolverines and Texans square off Thursday for the first time in conference play this season.

-TOP PERFORMERS: Caleb Stone-Carrawell is scoring 12.4 points per game with 3.6 rebounds and 1.6 assists for the Wolverines.
-Drake Allen is averaging 12.1 points, 4.3 assists and 1.6 steals over the past 10 games for Utah Valley.
+TOP PERFORMERS: Caleb Stone-Carrawell is averaging 12.4 points for the Wolverines.
+Drake Allen is averaging 12.1 points over the last 10 games for Utah Valley.

 LAST 10 GAMES: Wolverines: 3-7, averaging 69.4 points, 37.1 rebounds, 14.2 assists, 7.4 steals and 4.0 blocks per game while shooting 40.0% from the field.
 Their opponents have averaged 73.8 points per game.